 Dan Aykroyd, Harold Ramis, and Bill Murray are three of the funniest people to have ever existed, so it’s no surprise that a film written by the former two and starring all three of them at the top of their game is packed with some of the most hilarious dialogue in film.
 In addition to that legendary trio, the rest of the cast, including the likes of Sigourney Weaver, Ernie Hudson, and Rick Moranis, is great too.
 Ghostbusters is a timeless classic that no sequel, reboot, or remake will ever match, no matter how many times Hollywood tries.
 Ghostbusters 2 and the 2016 iteration are still great though!

 Grave of the Fireflies

 Don’t let the fact that it’s animated fool you, this is one of the most powerful and emotionally devastating films ever made.
-As expected of a movie that follows a young brother and sister struggling to survive in Kobe, Japan near the end of World War II, Grave of the Fireflies is full of soul-crushing, despair-inducing moments, but it’s an absolutely incredible movie from start to finish.
+As expected of a movie that follows a young brother and sister struggling to survive in Kobe, Japan near the end of World War II, Grave of the Fireflies is full of soul-crushing, despair-inducing moments, but it’s an incredible, beautifully animated movie about the horrors of war and its fallout backed by a powerful score.
 The only negative thing I can say about it is that I don’t think I’ll ever be able to handle a second viewing.